-Use of e-Bikes by Public Safety Cyclists Position Paper - August 2020
+Use of e-Bikes by Public Safety Cyclists Position Paper - August 2020-Revised February 2025

 As the leader in the field of public safety cycling, IPMBA endeavors to keep abreast of changing technologies, methodologies, and other factors that affect public safety bike operations.
 This includes equipment and devices for use in training and in the field.
 IPMBA comprises a diverse group of law enforcement officers, EMS personnel, and security professionals.
 These public safety cyclists operate their equipment under a wide range of environmental conditions, from rocky trails to urban settings, and in all kinds of weather.
 IPMBA teaches the skills necessary to safely operate a bicycle in a patrol capacity.
 As in other areas of public safety, different environments call for different apparatus; therefore, vehicle operations skills are designed to be transferable to other, similar vehicles.